 Add your own fields, formatting them as text, pick lists, or radio buttons.
-Translate field labels to match your vocabulary, or remove fields that aren’t important to you.
+Translate field labels to match your vocabulary, and remove fields that aren’t important to you.

 Optionally, you can configure DayBack to jump right to your own pages when clicking on an event, or even to render Lightning pages right in the calendar.